sscarbal/C-learning/README.md

 {
      //statements to execute if the boolean expression is true }
-else if(boolena expression)
+else if(boolean expression #2)
 {
-     //statements to execute if the boolean expression is false }
+     //statements to execute if the 'else if' boolean expression  #2 is true }
 ...
 else
+{
+     //statements to execute if the boolean expressions
+    //'if' and 'else if'  are false
 }
 ```